 Facilities and Resources

 The computer laboratory in the John Pappajohn Business Building serves the instructional programs of the college, and the staff maintains a current library of computational programs to accommodate users' needs.
-Business students also have access to the full range of services offered by the University's Information Technology Services and the extensive research materials and other resources of the University of Iowa Libraries.
+Business students also have access to the full range of services offered by the university's Information Technology Services and the extensive research materials and other resources of the University of Iowa Libraries.

 Undergraduate Programs of Study

-The Tippie College of Business offers the Bachelor of Business Administration (B.B.A.) with majors in accounting, business analytics and information systems, economics, finance, management (including a distance education option), and marketing, and it collaborates with the College of Liberal Arts and Sciences to offer an undergraduate major in economics for Bachelor of Arts and Bachelor of Science students in economics.
-See Bachelor of Business Administration for information about B.B.A. requirements common to all of the majors as well as admission and academic rules and procedures for the B.B.A.; see the Tippie College of Business department sections in the Catalog for information about the individual majors.
-The college also offers joint undergraduate degrees with the College of Engineering and the College of Liberal Arts and Sciences; see "Joint Degrees" under Requirements in the Bachelor of Business Administration section of the Catalog.
-The John Pappajohn Entrepreneurial Center also collaborates with the College of Liberal Arts and Sciences to offer the Bachelor of Arts in Enterprise Leadership.
+The Tippie College of Business offers the Bachelor of Business Administration (BBA) with majors in accounting, business analytics and information systems, economics, finance, management, marketing, and risk management and insurance, and it collaborates with the College of Liberal Arts and Sciences to offer an undergraduate major in economics for Bachelor of Arts and Bachelor of Science students.
+See Bachelor of Business Administration for information about requirements common to all BBA majors as well as the admission and academic rules and procedures.
+View the Tippie College of Business departments in the catalog for information about the college's majors.

-The college offers the undergraduate Certificate in Entrepreneurial Management and Certificate in Risk Management and Insurance.
+The college offers the undergraduate Certificate in Entrepreneurial Management and the Certificate in Risk Management and Insurance.
 It collaborates with the College of Engineering to offer the Certificate in Technological Entrepreneurship and with the College of Liberal Arts and Sciences to offer the Certificate in International Business.
-The John Pappajohn Entrepreneurial Center collaborates with the College of Liberal Arts and Sciences to offer the Certificate in Arts Entrepreneurship.

-Graduate Programs of Study
+Graduate and Professional Programs of Study

 Emmett J. Vaughan Institute of Risk Management and Insurance